Missions & Ministries – Activities and Opportunities

 Duc Tan Commune, Tan Tru District, Long An Province, Vietnam.
 Nguyen Thi Kieu Tien, 15 years old, feeds the family cow in the Duc Tan Commune of Vietnam.

-UPDATE: This year our church members and youth collected and packed 107 Christmas Child shoe boxes full of gifts, toys, life necessities and Christian literature to be distributed as a sign of God’s love and provision throughout the world!
+UPDATE: In 2016 our church members and youth collected and packed 107 Christmas Child shoe boxes full of gifts, toys, life necessities and Christian literature to be distributed as a sign of God’s love and provision throughout the world!
+It looks like 2017 will be another Operation Christmas Child full of blessings.
 Praise God from whom all blessings flow!